Chateau and Seigneurie de Launay: French Revolution and 19th century

-The greater part of the domaine, including the chateau and 101 ha of land were acquired (partly through inheritance, partly through purchase) by the widow, Madame Duqué of LeMans.
+The greater part of the domaine, including the château and 101 ha of land were acquired (partly through inheritance, partly through purchase) by the widow, Madame Duqué of LeMans.
 Over the remainder of the 19th century ownership of the château changed hands four more times.
 Much of the land was sold off.
 At its nadir Grandmaison/ Launay included only 3.4 ha of land.

 World War II and 20th century

 In 1912 the property was purchased by the wealthy Rolot family of Paris.
 It became the principal residence of the son, Jacques Rolot, having earlier served the small family as a summer home.
 Jaques Rolot fled with his family in advance of the invading Germans in 1940.
 The château was occupied by the Germans throughout most of the war, serving as a command center (9th Panzer Division) and quarters for German officers.
 Early on, under the direction of the propaganda officer assigned to the unit most of the extensive library was burned.
 Fortunately, many of the unique historical documents in the library were among the few volumes spared.
 On 9 August 1944 the château and surrounding regions were liberated by the U.S. 5th Armored Division and the 79th Infantry Division.
 Unfortunately the retreating Germans took time to vandalize the château extensively.
 Following the war, Jacques returned to Lombron but did not resume residence at the château.
 He did oversee considerable repair and restoration.

 Through the 1950s the château and its meager remaining land changed hands numerous times.
 Ultimately it was acquired by an unremarkable local who lived there with his family for a decade.
 To the previous insults of fire, political confiscation, war and vandalism was now added the shameless pillage and sale of historic fixtures.
 Arguably Launay was at its historic ebb when it was sold to Marcel-Pierre Cléach and his wife in 1970.